AliceRixte/LiveScaler/README.md

 ## Operator's manual

-An operator's manual can be found on Github : [Operator's Manual](github.com/autonym8/LiveScaler/wiki/LiveScaler-Manual)
+An operator's manual can be found on LiveScaler's wiki on  Github : [Operator's Manual](https://github.com/autonym8/LiveScaler/wiki/LiveScaler-Manual)

 ## Architecture of LiveScaler